 by Wyoming State Bar

-The Wyoming State Bar today announced that on April 29th Wyoming lawyers will be visiting nearly every fifth-grade classroom in the state to give a one-hour presentation about the U.S. Constitution, the Bill of Rights and Amendments.
+The Wyoming State Bar, in partnership with the Equal Justice Wyoming Foundation, today (March 1, 2018) announced that on March 16, 2018, Wyoming lawyers will be visiting nearly every fifth-grade classroom in the state to give a one-hour presentation about the U.S. Constitution, the Bill of Rights and Amendments.
 The program is known as Liberty Day.

-Founded in 1996, Liberty Day is a nonprofit 501(c)(3), nonpartisan effort which spans the nation and is dedicated to educating all Americans, but especially the next generation, about the contents of the Constitution of the United States of America.
+Founded in 1996, the Liberty Day Institute is a nonprofit 501(c)(3), nonpartisan organization which spans the nation and is dedicated to educating all Americans, but especially the next generation, about the contents of the Constitution of the United States of America.

-"We are very excited to have this program delivered in all 23 counties this year," said Brian Hultman, Jackson attorney and President of the Wyoming State Bar.
+"We are very excited to have this program delivered in all 23 counties this year," said Kristen Schlattmann, Liberty Day Program Chair.
 "I’m impressed with the great response from the lawyers in the state as well as the teachers and administrators.
-It’s important to embark on these opportunities for outreach, education and volunteerism, and the Bar is proud to do it."
+Education about the principles expressed in our Constitution is important, and Wyoming lawyers are proud to be a part of this outreach effort."

 Wyoming’s approximate 7,000 fifth-grade students will each receive a pocket-sized booklet containing the U.S. Constitution and Declaration of Independence.
-The Bar was able to obtain the booklets at $1.00 each from a non-profit organization.
 Teachers will also receive lesson plan materials and access to Liberty Day’s online Teacher Resource Suite.

-Anyone interested in further information about Liberty Day activities in Wyoming should contact Brian Hultman, President of the Wyoming State Bar, at (307) 773-4012 ext.
-8612.
+Anyone interested in further information about Liberty Day activities in Wyoming should contact Kristen Schlattmann at (307) 921-9334.
 Those seeking general information about Liberty Day should visit www.libertyday.org or call 866-718-3434.